w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 Introduction about Ilya

 **Note:** The following scenarios are not real people.
-They do not address every kind of disability.
+It may not address every person with this disability.

 {::nomarkdown}
 {% include box.html type="end" %}